jacobsee/emissary/documentation/configuration/triggers.md

         route: /run_task_x
 ```

 Webhook triggers allow for slightly more advanced execution, in that **webhook-triggered tasks can receive external inputs**.
-Any URL parameters received as a part of a `GET` or form parameters received as part of a `POST` are parsed and added to the _task execution context_.
+Any URL parameters received as a part of a `GET` request or form parameters received as a part of a `POST` request are parsed and added to the _task execution context_.
+Additionally, data posted with the header `Content-Type: application/json` will be decoded automatically before being written to the context.

 ex. `curl "https://my-app-url/run_task_x?param1=stuff&param2=things"`

 or `curl "https://my-app-url/run_task_x" -XPOST -d "param1=stuff" -d "param2=things"`

+or `curl "https://my-app-url/run_task_x" -XPOST --header "Content-Type: application/json" -d '{"param1": "stuff", "param2": "things"}'`

 See [context](context.md)